Other projects and learning paths

 - The research is contributing to the orientation regarding professions and follow-up education.
 Students are working with genuine clients, experts from universities, higher vocational schools, think tanks, etc. Thanks to these contacts, students are establishing a network of people while they are still in school and can experience the personal value that accompanies certain professions and possible further education.

 - An addition to curriculum vitae.
-Students are more and more expected to show a wide social awareness when establishing a résumé.
-Such a résumé can prove useful during intake interviews for further education, during the search for internships and even during future job applications.
+Students are more and more expected to show a wide social awareness when establishing a resume Such a resume can prove useful during intake interviews for further education, during the search for internships and even during future job applications.
 Participation in the Worldschool programme will result in a certificate that describes the shown social commitment and efforts.
-Students can add to their résumés by participating.
+Students can add to their resume by participating.

 Key experiences and research skills